-As mentioned, your website should be strategically built to have plenty of call-to-actions that are built with the intent of getting them in your marketing database, so when they come back at the interest stage, you can capture their information, which they’re more likely to give you because you’ve built interest.
+As mentioned, your website should be strategically built to have plenty of call-to-actions that are built with the intent of getting them into your marketing database, so when they come back at the interest stage, you can capture their information, which they’re more likely to give you because you’ve built that initial interest already.

-For example, in the Interest stage, you have a much higher chance of getting someone to sign up for your marketing email newsletter, download a free guide, opt-in to a marketing report, etc. Because you’ve already solved a problem for them, and they’re now interested in your and your brand, you’re more likely to have built trust with them resulting in them wanting to give you their information.
+For example, in the Interest stage, you have a much higher chance of getting someone to sign up for your marketing email newsletter, download a free guide, opt-in to a marketing report, etc, because you’ve already solved a problem for them; and because they’re now interested in your and your brand, you’re more likely to have built trust with them resulting in them giving you their information more easily.

 Once you have their information, this is also where your marketing automation strategy can really ramp things up, so you can further build interest in your brand by proving your authority and expertise.
 If they’re now continually being reminded that you exist, and being sent quality content consistently through your marketing newsletter or whatever channel they’re opted into, you’re further proving your expertise.